Regulated custody

 A licensed financial institution holds the funds under the conditions attached to its licence.
 The business arranging the transaction sets the rules for release but does not hold or have free access to the cash itself.

-On BuildFair, the split is explicit: the banking partner Kobble (operating under AFSL 545391, Yondr Money Pty Ltd) holds the money, and BuildFair authorises releases when the project rules are met.
-BuildFair does not hold customer funds in its own operating account and so is not required to hold its own AFSL.
+On BuildFair, the split is explicit: the banking partner Kobble, operated by Yondr Money Pty Ltd under AFSL 545391, holds the money, and BuildFair authorises releases when the project rules are met.
+BuildFair does not hold customer funds and does not hold an AFSL of its own.

 Common misconceptions